Thivirug/DQN/README.md

-## A Double DQN written from scratch to solve the classic control Cartpole game in gymnasium
+# This project implements a Double DQN agent to solve the Cartpole environment from Gymnasium.

+*